corey-mitchell/webScraper/README.md

 ## Description

-**webScraper** is an application that scrapes current news articles from *KXAN News*.
-The articles are displayed for the user to save, comment on or delete for later use.
-The user will also be given an option to scrape the site again to keep the articles recent.
+**webScraper** scrapes current Ausin local news from KXAN and stores the articles in a database.
+It stores the article, along with the article link and a short summary of the article, and allows the user to save, comment on or delete the current articles.

 ## Demo